Skip to main content

 95 mentions Positive Neutral Negative

 The game's story is minimal and often overshadowed by its mechanics, focusing primarily on managing a hero agency and completing quests for fame and gold.
 Players find the quest system repetitive and lacking depth, with many encounters feeling more significant than the quests themselves.
-While there are humorous elements and a variety of adventurers, the overall narrative experience is considered weak, leading to a gameplay experience that prioritizes management over storytelling.
+While there are humorous elements and a variety of adventurers, the overall narrative experience is considered weak, leading to a gameplay loop that can become tedious.

 • “A game where you manage a hero agency in a fantasy world, and dispatch adventurers to complete quests and compete to become the top hero agency.”